hrachovcovat/english/04_resume/index.md

 a self-publishing book for a student of Literary Arts at VŠKK

+this is my first book real project at all, so I

 **Design of educational cards** / 2020

 for Czech SAR Team's Instagram posts

+i had to

 **Theatrical rehearsal performance photography** / 2018

 for theatre D21, one-off high school project

+- I had to be predictable and react qickly
+- I really liked it, because every scene was different and I could play with lights to affect a final photo

 **Firefighting training photography** / 2017

 one-off high school project

+during this project I had to be on the alert, because everything was happening so quickly and anything won't happen again

 **Part time job at Tchibo Shop** / current, since 2018